romanmikh/42/libft/README.md

 ## 📘 Overview

-> _This project's goal is to develop a C library compiling standard functions that can be utilized in all subsequent projects._

 	🌟 Summary: The project involves creating fundamental C functions (listed below) and compiling them into a library for future project use.